johndovern/ani-man/README.md

 The included filters file has some filters preset.
 These were all directories that I found no use to keep track of.
 You can remove or include whatever directories you like by simply writing the name of the directory in this file.
 The names will be split on newlines and tabs.
 Spaces are fine and you do not need to add quotes unless the directory you want to filter contains quotes.

-**Please note** that the filters only apply to individual directories themselves and not their subdirectories.
+**Please note**: the filters only apply to individual directories themselves and not their subdirectories.

 If you have a filter for `Extras` any directory named `Extras` will be filtered.
 However, if `Extras/More-extras` exists and has valid files inside of it, ani-man will not filter it.
-In this case it sees `Extras/More-extras` as just the last directory `More-extras`.
+In this case ani-man sees `Extras/More-extras` as the last directory `More-extras`.
 You would need a filter for `More-extras` in order to filter this directory as well.

 I may look into optionally filtering subdirectories as well.
 However, my present attempts are ugly, and I am not confident in their reliability.
 I am happy to take suggestions for this; as well as, any optimizations or features anyone might have to suggest.